 Basically, the recording of an event ends up in the course room in which it was scheduled.
 This makes it possible to combine recordings of different events in one and the same course room.
 Managers can therefore also schedule recordings for other courses, which are then stored in the current course room.

-- You will now see all persons who are assigned to the course as lecturers in RWTHonline.
+- In the recording calendar you will see all persons who are assigned to the course as lecturers in RWTHonline.
 If these persons are assigned to other courses as lecturers, these courses will also be listed.
 However, a prerequisite is that a course room exists for these courses.
 Courses without a course room are not listed.

 - For the desired person, select the event whose recording you would like to schedule by clicking on it with the mouse.
 You will now see all events for the course that are defined in RWTHonline.
-The dates are split in course events and group events.
+The dates are split into course events and group events.
 Group events refer to the events of the course groups from RWTHonline (only accessible in German, and only via the RWTH network).

 - The event is expired